• Skip to main content

 Belching may be customary after a well enjoyed meal in countries like China.
 However, in most countries this kind of response considered distasteful.
 Your kid needs to learn to control their bodily functions at the table.
 They should also know how to excuse themselves politely when needed.

 Sure, approval for your delicious, healthy recipes can’t be helped sometimes.
 However, there are ways to prevent gassy table guests.
-For example, learning another valuable table lesson…
+For example, learning the next valuable table lesson…

 No Wolfing Down the Food